 - How will I know if the treatment is working?

-- Is there a chance I will receive a placebo?[GH1]
+- Is there a chance I will be assigned to a group that does not get the new treatment?

 - If I benefit from the treatment, can I continue taking it after the study?